Mao Zedong: Leadership of China

+Establishment of the People's Republic of China

+In 1948, the People's Liberation Army starved out the Kuomintang forces occupying Changchun.
+At least 160,000 civilians are believed to have perished during the siege, which lasted from June until October.
+PLA lieutenant colonel Zhang Zhenglu, in his book White Snow, Red Blood, compared it to Hiroshima: "The casualties were about the same.
+Hiroshima took nine seconds; Changchun took five months."
+On 21 January 1949, Kuomintang forces suffered great losses in decisive battles against Mao's forces.
+In the early morning of 10 December 1949, PLA troops laid siege to Chongqing and Chengdu on mainland China, and Chiang Kai-shek fled from the mainland to Taiwan.

-Mao proclaimed the establishment of the People's Republic of China from the Gate of Heavenly Peace (Tian'anmen) on 1 October 1949, and later that week declared "The Chinese people have stood up" (中国人民从此站起来了).
-Mao went to Moscow for long talks in the winter of 1949–50.
+Mao proclaimed the establishment of the People's Republic of China from Tiananmen on 1 October 1949, and later that week declared "The Chinese people have stood up" (中国人民从此站起来了).
+Mao went to Moscow for talks in the winter of 1949–50.
 Mao initiated the talks which focused on the political and economic revolution in China, foreign policy, railways, naval bases, and Soviet economic and technical aid.
 The resulting treaty reflected Stalin's dominance and his willingness to help Mao.

-Mao's views as a Marxist were strongly influenced by Lenin, particularly with regard to the vanguardism.
-Mao believed that only the correct leadership of the Communist Party could advance China into socialism.
+Following the Marxist–Leninist theory of vanguardism, Mao believed that only the correct leadership of the Communist Party could advance China into socialism.
 Conversely, Mao also believed that mass movements and mass criticism were necessary in order to check the bureaucracy.

+Korean War

 Mao pushed the Party to organise campaigns to reform society and extend control.
-These campaigns were given urgency in October 1950, when Mao made the decision to send the People's Volunteer Army, a special unit of the People's Liberation Army, into the Korean War and fight as well as to reinforce the armed forces of North Korea, the Korean People's Army, which had been in full retreat.
+These campaigns were given urgency in October 1950, when the People's Volunteer Army was sent into the Korean War to fight as well as reinforce the armed forces of North Korea, the Korean People's Army, which had been in full retreat.
 The United States placed a trade embargo on the People's Republic as a result of its involvement in the Korean War, lasting until Richard Nixon's improvements of relations.
-At least 180 thousand Chinese troops died during the war.
+At least 180,000 Chinese troops died during the war.

-Mao directed operations to the minutest detail.
-As the Chairman of the Central Military Commission (CMC), he was also the Supreme Commander in Chief of the PLA and the People's Republic and Chairman of the Party.
+As the Chairman of the Central Military Commission (CMC), Mao was also the Supreme Commander in Chief of the PLA and the People's Republic and Chairman of the Party.
 Chinese troops in Korea were under the overall command of then newly installed Premier Zhou Enlai, with General Peng Dehuai as field commander and political commissar.